-As disclosed in note 5 to the consolidated and separate financial statements, the Central Karoo District Municipality has been engaging with the Department of Environment Affairs regarding the recovery of the balance of R882 449 which has been outstanding for more than one year.
-A commitment has been made by the executive mayor to escalate this matter on a political level.

-As disclosed in note 5 to the consolidated and separate financial statements, the Central Karoo District Municipality paid Local Government Sector Education Training Authority (LGSETA) project related expenditure in advance to the value of R745 766 as at 30 June 2017.
+- 9. As disclosed in note 5 to the financial statements, the municipality has been engaging with the Department of Environment Affairs regarding the recovery of the balance of R882 449 which has been outstanding for more than one year.
+A commitment has been made by the executive mayor to escalate this matter on a political level. - 10.
+As disclosed in note 5 to the financial statements, the municipality paid Local Government Sector Education Training Authority (LGSETA) project related expenditure in advance to the value of R745 766 as at 30 June 2017.
 Council has indicated that no more payments will be made to service providers linked to this project unless the full amount payable has been received from LGSETA.